-Story of Self Worksheet
+Story of Self Illorksheet

+ottory or oan assimble to

 Challenge:

 Choice:

 Outcome:

-outcome.

 Practice partner feedback:

 TOOL Framing the Journey

 In the context of a Welcoming Journey, a frame is made up of the words or concepts used to talk about the Welcoming Journey.
 The tenor, spirit, and "feel" of a Welcoming Journey are key to its destination.
 Drawing upon the relational approach of Graceful Engagement, the goal is to present your journey toward becoming Welcoming & Affirming in such a way that it feels like a natural next step in the life of your faith community by living out core values and faith, using language and images that call on the best in the community's life.
 This is called "framing."